sujaysathya/Automated_Attending_System/README.md

 View the documentation [here.](https://people.csail.mit.edu/hubert/pyaudio/docs/)
 #### Compatibility:

-Changing the coordinates in pyautogui is more than enough to implement this code on Google Meet, Zoom Meetings, Microsoft Teams or any other software you use to attend class.<br>
+Changing the coordinates in PyAutoGUI is more than enough to implement this code on Google Meet, Zoom Meetings, Microsoft Teams or any other software you use to attend class.<br>

 #### CHANGES YOU HAVE TO MAKE: